 Many agricultural facilities are not connected to power grids.
 Therefore, farmers use diesel generators to provide energy for the equipment they ...Electricity for dogs

-Near the town of Ignatievo, Varna is situated a small kennel for breeding German shepherds.
-The kennel itself, isn’t connected to the ...Autonomous power plant for a country house
+Near the town of Ignatievo, Varna region, a small kennel for breeding German shepherds is located.
+The facility itself isn’t connected ...Autonomous power plant for a farm building

-«I need complete independence from energy suppliers» — said the owner of the house under construction.
+«I need complete independence from energy suppliers» — said the owner of the building under construction.
 We at NENCOM ...First time in Bulgaria: BYD Battery Box Premium LVL

-The Chinese giant BYD, known for its electric buses, cars and energy storage systems, has launched a new series of household batteries BYD Battery ...Electricity for sheep
+The Chinese giant BYD, known for its electric buses, cars and storage systems for electric energy, has launched a new series of household batteries ...Electricity for sheep

 Wood pellets — are cylindrical pellets produced from woodworking waste.
 They are environmentally friendly biofuels and have a number of advantages over conventional firewood and other energy sources.